 Since his injury Warren has greatly appreciated all of the help and mentoring from people within the spinal cord injury community, and he is truly devoted to giving back to that community.
 He feels truly blessed to be able to still live life to the fullest and he is excited to be a part of Spinal Network where he hopes he can mentor others in their recovery by sharing his experience mentally and physically.

-President, Corporate Partnership
+Director, Corporate Partnership

 Chelle Struve is an accomplished marketing and advertising professional specializing in integrated marketing programs.
 These include social, print, broadcast and digital production, multicultural campaigns, product launches, market research, media placement and branding for business-to-business and consumer national accounts in agency, nonprofit and corporate settings.
 She has produced award winning campaigns for Toyota, Mattel, AMN Healthcare, Embassy Suites and Foothill Transit.
 Her nonprofit experience includes her previous role as Director of Marketing at Challenged Athletes Foundation (CAF) and client San Diego VeloYouth.

 Sean Petersen was born and spent his childhood just outside of Tampa, FL.
 He then attended Ohio State University where he was a student athlete and member of the ROTC program.

 After college he joined the United States Marine Corps where he honorably served 8 years and left as a Captain.
 During that time he also got his masters degree from the University of San Diego.
 After leaving the Marine Corps, Sean spent much of his time in marketing and advertising but was looking for a company or product that was meaningful and made a difference.

 In 2009 Sean found what he was looking for and starting working with GoldenBoy Mobility.
 11 years later his mission is the same, to help provide independence and freedom through mobility vehicles and equipment.
 This is done through education, community involvement and a passion to make a difference.

 Director, Social Media